 Bruges is a pure and untouched surreal medieval town.
-A walk through the perfectly preserved cobblestone streets, the elegant houses lining the pristine canals dotted by the swans, arch stone bridges crossing over canals and the historic churches are sure to create an aura of a fairyland.
+Small towns have always been our favorites, Bruges was one of the first towns we fell in love with, the perfectly preserved cobblestone streets, the elegant houses lining the pristine canals dotted by the swans, arch stone bridges crossing over canals and the historic churches are sure to create an aura of a fairyland.

 The Song “Chaar Kadam” from the popular Bollywood movie ‘PK’ which is completely shot in the gorgeous town of Bruges is enough to leave anyone wonderstruck.
 We headed to Bruges for a relaxed and laid down trip, oblivious of the excitement and adventure awaiting us.